privy-open-source/design-system/src/components/radio/index.md

 ## Apperance

-Some case, you may need some [Checkbox](/checkbox/component) but work like a Radio.
+Some case, you may need some [Checkbox][checkbox] but work like a Radio.
 You can change the apperance via `apperance` props.

 <preview class="justify-center">
   <div class="flex flex-col gap-3">